aimhigherweb/iec_website/content/what-we-do/gas-permeable-contact-lenses.md

 <p>Rigid gas permeable (RGP) contact lenses are a type of lens made with silicone polymers that allow oxygen to pass through to the cornea, giving them their name.

-Our Adelaide and Woodville practices are equipped with exciting new <a href="/what-we-do/anterior-imaging">technology</a> that allows our optometrists to custom design RGP lenses for our patients that can improve vision for wearers with a range of eye conditions.</p>
+<p>Our Adelaide and Woodville practices are equipped with exciting new <a href="/what-we-do/anterior-imaging">technology</a> that allows our optometrists to custom design RGP lenses for our patients that can improve vision for wearers with a range of eye conditions.</p>

 <p>If you would like to know if you are a candidate for rigid lenses, make an <a href="/what-we-do/eye-exam">appointment</a> with one of our practitioners.</p></p>